Video: Victoria Coren gets lost in the 'Doughnut' in Goodbye Television Centre from March 2013.

 Designed by Graham Dawbarn and operational by 1960, BBC Television Centre was, at the time, one of the most technically advanced production hubs in the world.
-It was the third purpose-built centre for television production to open, after ABC in Australia and Granada Television in Manchester, but was the first to be conceived.
-Now it has now been extensively re-furbished as flats and offices, whilst retaining the largest existing television studios on the site.
 The complex lies four miles outside central London at Shepherds Bush on a site used for the Franco-British exhibition of 1908.

 A unique design

 A distinctive circular main block, affectionately known as the 'doughnut', housed technical areas and equipment, together with facilities for artists and administrative offices.
 Grouped around it were the studios, linked by a covered walkway to a scenery block to allow swift movement of scenery.

 There is a story behind the curious shape of Television Centre.
 When Graham Dawbarn first looked at the site, he was stuck for ideas and went to a local pub.
 He sat down, pulled out an old envelope and drew the triangular shape of the site on the back.
 He then drew a question mark in the middle.

 How could he design a centre with eight studios, production galleries, dressing rooms, camera workshops, recording areas and offices to support them?
 It must also allow trucks onto the site with the sets and areas for audiences and guests that were separate from the trucks.

 He looked at the question mark and in a flash of inspiration realised that it would make the perfect design.

 The sculpture in the central garden of the building still displays Helios, the Greek god of the sun.
 Designed by T. B. Huxley-Jones, and erected in 1960, it represents the radiation of television light around the world.
 The two reclining figures at the bottom are Sound and Vision, the two components of television.